VERSO-UVM/ORCA/ORCA_Handbook.md

 ## Organizational Structure

-the VERSO Director is the supervisor for all students that are working on ORCA tasks either for a paid internship or for credit report.
+The VERSO Director is the supervisor for all students that are working on ORCA tasks either for a paid internship or for credit report.
 Questions about compensation, taking time off, disciplinary actions or other administrative tasks should go to them.

 All leadership positions (with "lead" in the title) also will go to the VERSO Director for project assignment and tasks.
 Leads can work together to create tasks for each other as well.